Class PGS_Morphology

 smooth

 public static processing.core.PShape smooth(processing.core.PShape shape, double alpha) Smoothes a shape.
 The smoothing algorithm inserts new vertices which are positioned using Bezier splines.
-The output shape tends to be a little larger than the input.- Parameters:
+The output shape tends to be a little larger than the input.Note: this method effectively constructs a Bezier curve through the existing vertices.
+As a result, if the input geometry already has very dense / closely spaced vertices, the smoothing may have little or no perceptual effect.
+This differs from other smoothing approaches (e.g. Gaussian) that operate at a spatial scale and are therefore largely invariant to vertex density.

 - smoothed copy of the shape